robmclarty/robmclarty.com/src/cv/cv.md

 <small>Unity, C#, Steam, Machine Learning</small>

-Addressed technical debt and steered the game development toward a modular, functional demo now generating wishlists and positioning itself for release as a candidate on Steam.
+Addressed technical debt and steered the game development toward a modular, functional demo now generating wishlists and positioning itself for a release candidate on Steam.
 Collaborated closely with artists and designers to integrate creative assets with code, bringing the game's narrative to life and enhancing its interactive and enjoyable gameplay experience.